-Varieties of Wine and Types of Coffee
+1. Varieties of Wine and Types of Coffee

-Ask any wine lover and they can usually recollect some, if not all, of the major international grape varieties.
+Ask any wine lover, and they can usually recollect some, if not all, of the major international grape varieties.
 Ones like Chardonnay, Pinot Noir and Merlot create some of the most renowned styles of wine.
 Outside of these well-known varieties, there are more than 10,000 types of wine grapes.

 Like wine, coffee has varieties as well, but far fewer.
 The two main types are Arabica and Robusta.
 Arabica is the most common, accounting for 60% to 70% of global production.
 It has a delicate, sweeter flavor and is less acidic.
-Robusta has higher levels of caffeine and is more popular in areas where very strong coffee is the cultural norm, like Europe and the Middle East.
+Robusta has higher levels of caffeine and is more prevalent in areas where very strong coffee is the cultural norm, like Europe and the Middle East.

-Coffee Is Site-Specific, Like Wine
+2. Coffee Is Site-Specific, Like Wine

 Coffee enjoys the warmth surrounding either side of the equator.
-Coffee beans grow anywhere between the Tropic of Cancer (23 degrees north) and the Tropic of Capricorn (23 degrees south).
+Coffee beans grow between the Tropic of Cancer (23 degrees north) and the Tropic of Capricorn (23 degrees south).
 This latitude band incorporates countries such as Brazil, Colombia, Ethiopia and Kenya, among others.

-They Both Go Through Flavor-Imparting Production
+4. They Both Go Through Flavor-Imparting Production

 Washed: Though never indicated on the packaging, washed coffee is the most prevalent.
 The coffee cherry is put in a bath where it undergoes a short fermentation and is separated from the pulp, leaving just the bean.
 This process produces a bean with high acidity and a concise bean flavor.

-Coffee and Wine Both Undergo Fermentation
+5. Coffee and Wine Both Undergo Fermentation

-Roasting Is Coffee’s Version of Barrel Aging
+6. Roasting Is Coffee’s Version of Barrel Aging

-Coffee beans are roasted to bring out the aromas and flavors that are locked inside.
+Coffee beans are roasted to bring out the aromas and flavors locked inside.
 In its natural state, a coffee bean is green, soft and spongy with a herbal or grassy smell.
 Once roasted, it’s brown, crunchy and weighs less (because the moisture has been roasted out).
-Generally speaking, there are three types of roast: light, medium and dark.
+Generally speaking, there are three types of roast: light, medium, and dark.
 The lighter the roast, the more vibrant the flavor with higher caffeine.
 The darker the roast, the more bitter the flavor with less caffeine.

 During Jeff Porter’s tasting at Devoción, he tastes four cups of Colombian coffee, three of which are of single origin.
 Much like a single vineyard wine, the beans for the coffee originated from a specific site cultivated by a single farmer.
 This notion reverts to our earlier references to site-specific characteristics.
 Those characteristics can’t shine if the beans are blended with a batch from a different location or farmer.